 Taking control of your mental health by starting the path to recovery is one of the best moves you can make to regain a sense of wellbeing, start living a healthier life, and overcome addiction.
 Don’t hesitate to reach out for help if you feel that you need it, as PTSD and addiction can become worse if left untreated.

-If you’re a veteran ready to seek treatment for alcoholism, American Addiction Centers (AAC) can help.
+If you’re a veteran ready to seek treatment for alcohol addiction, American Addiction Centers (AAC) can help.
 Alcohol.org is a subsidiary of AAC, a nationwide provider of addiction treatment centers.